+You seek an investment with exposure to companies in the developed markets of Europe, Asia, Australia and the Far East.

 You are willing to assume the credit risk of the Bank for all payments under the notes, and understand that if the Bank defaults on its obligations you may not receive any amounts due to you including any repayment of principal.

-The notes may not be suitable for you if: You do not fully understand the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment.
-You require an investment designed to guarantee a full return of principal at maturity.
-You cannot tolerate a loss of all or a substantial portion of your initial investment and are not willing to make an investment that may have an accelerated downside risk greater than downside market risk of an investment in the reference asset or in the reference asset constituent stocks, subject to the buffer percentage.
+The notes may not be suitable for you if:

+You do not fully understand the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment.

+· You require an investment designed to guarantee a full return of principal at maturity.

+You cannot tolerate a loss of all or a substantial portion of your initial investment or are not willing to make an investment that, if the final level is less than the buffer level, has an accelerated downside risk greater than downside market risk of an investment in the reference asset or in the reference asset constituent stocks.

 You believe that the level of the reference asset will decline during the term of the notes and the final level will likely be less than the buffer level, or you believe the level of the reference asset will appreciate over the term of the notes and that the appreciation is likely to equal or exceed the cap on appreciation within the maximum payment amount (the actual maximum payment amount will be determined on the trade date).

-You seek an investment that has unlimited return potential without a cap on appreciation and you would be unwilling to invest in the notes if the maximum payment amount was set equal to the bottom of the range indicated above (the actual maximum payment amount will be set on the trade date).
-You cannot tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset.
-You seek current income from your investment or prefer to receive dividends paid on the stocks included in the reference asset.
-You are unable or unwilling to hold the notes to maturity, a term of approximately 23 to 26 months, or you seek an investment for which there will be a secondary market.
+You seek an investment that has unlimited return potential without a cap on appreciation or you would be unwilling to invest in the notes if the maximum payment amount was set equal to the bottom of the range indicated on the cover hereof (the actual maximum payment amount will be set on the trade date).

+You cannot tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset or in the price of its reference asset constituent stocks.

+You seek current income from your investment or prefer to receive dividends paid on the reference asset constituent stocks.

+You are unable or unwilling to hold the notes to maturity, a term of approximately 21 to 24 months, or you seek an investment for which there will be a secondary market.

+You do not seek an investment with exposure to companies in the developed markets of Europe, Asia, Australia and the Far East.

+· You are not willing to assume the credit risk of the Bank for all payments under the notes.

 The investor suitability considerations identified above are not exhaustive.
 Whether or not the notes are a suitable investment for you will depend on your individual circumstances and you should reach an investment decision only after you and your investment, legal, tax, accounting and other advisors have carefully considered the suitability of an investment in the notes in light of your particular circumstances.
-You should also review Additional Risks in this pricing supplement and the Additional Risk Factors Specific to the Notes beginning on page PS-5 oatteompanying product prospectus supplement and Risk Factors beginning on page S-2 of the accompanying prospectus supplement and Risk Factors on page 6 of the accompanying prospectus for risks related to an investment in the notes.
+You should also review "Additional Risks" in this pricing supplement and the "Additional Risk Factors Specific to the Notes" beginning on page PS-6 of the accompanying product prospectus supplement and "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement and "Risk Factors" on page 6 of the accompanying prospectus for risks related to an investment in the notes.